 Our captain told us that an abundance of good summer catches such as amberjack, snapper and cobia is what beckons the sport fishermen, as does the close proximity to deep, open water.
 After we got a taste of it for a few hours, we decided to retire our poles and head for shore.

 Famished, these two landlubbers set out to reel in some breakfast at Pier Park, a 900,000-square-foot entertainment and shopping complex across from the Panama City Beach Pier.
+When you ask previous visitors what to do in Panama City Beach, they'll usually point you in this direction.
 A couple of soy vanilla lattes and chocolate croissants later and we were ready to take on the town, or rather, the links.